Acquired

 by Anatole Lebreton

 Anatole Lebreton Fleur Cachée is an Eau de Parfum launched in 2020, created by Anatole Lebreton.
-The fragrance settles into a heart of Fenugreek, Vanilla, Turmeric, and Sandalwood.
+Fleur Cachée opens with Fenugreek, Sichuan Pepper, and Turmeric, settles into a heart of Cedar and Sandalwood, and dries down to a base of Vanilla and Peru Balsam.
+Anatole Lebreton's Fleur Cachée carries an Acquired verdict, a fresh spicy-led wear.

 Fleur Cachée is a divisive, quirky scent that some hail as a masterpiece while others find it utterly unwearable.
 Expect a bold, spicy journey that's far from a safe blind buy, so sample it first and prepare for anything.